-Revision 11-4; Effective December 1, 2011
+Revision 18-2; Effective September 3, 2018

-If the member is considered eligible for Emergency Response Services (ERS), the managed care organization (MCO) shares its contracted list of all ERS providers with the member, who selects a provider from the list.
-The member can request a provider change; however, the member must contact his service coordinator to request the change.
+If the member is considered eligible for emergency response services (ERS), the managed care organization (MCO) shares its contracted list of all ERS providers with the member, who selects a provider from the list.
+The member can request a provider change; however, the member must contact his or her service coordinator to request the change.

 The MCO follows the procedures in Section 3600, Ongoing Service Coordination, and gives members an explanation of the service and requirements.